nandth/nandth/README.md

 - **AI Model Router** – Routes prompts to different LLMs based on complexity and cost
 - **Intern Application Tracker** – Full-stack system with auth, persistence, and analytics
 - **Macro Maker** – A Python tool that takes keyboard and mouse inputs and stores them as a macro

+> I care more about systems that scale cleanly than flashy demos.